open-mmlab/mmengine/docs/en/migration/model.md

 ## Migrate the distributed training

-MMCV will wrap the model with distributed wrapper before build the runner, and the runner in MMEngine will wrap the model in Runner.
+MMCV will wrap the model with distributed wrapper before building the runner, while MMEngine will wrap the model in Runner.
 Therefore, we need to configure the `launcher` and `model_wrapper_cfg` for Runner.
 [Migrate Runner from MMCV to MMEngine](./runner.md) will introduce it in detail.

 1. **Commonly used training process**